sbg-tir/SBG-TIR-L3-SM/README.md

 _______________________________________________________________________________________________________________________
-This repository will gradually expand to contain the Surface Biology and Geology Thermal Infrared (SBG-TIR) OTTER level 4 volcanic activity (L4 VA) data product algorithm.
+<i>This repository will gradually expand to contain the Surface Biology and Geology Thermal Infrared (SBG-TIR) OTTER level 3 surface mineralogy (L3-SM) data product algorithm.